ORNL-PE/miniMDock/README.md

 -nrun 10
 ```
 ## References
-MiniAD development, discussion, and benchmark have been published in 2020 IEEE/ACM International Workshop on P3HPC.
-Please cite these references if you use miniAD in your research: <br/>
+miniMDock development, discussion, and benchmark have been published in 2020 IEEE/ACM International Workshop on P3HPC.
+Please cite these references if you use miniMDock in your research: <br/>
 <a id="1">[1]</a> M. Thavappiragasam, A. Scheinberg, W. Elwasif, O. Hernandez and A. Sedova, "Performance Portability of Molecular Docking Miniapp On Leadership Computing Platforms," 2020 IEEE/ACM International Workshop on Performance, Portability and Productivity in HPC (P3HPC), GA, USA, 2020, pp. 36-44, doi: 10.1109/P3HPC51967.2020.00009.